PlayForm/Pipe/README.md

-# 🧪 [FilePipe]
+# 🧪 [Pipe]

-`FilePipe` allows you to process files in a pipeline, making it easy to perform various actions on them.
+`Pipe` allows you to process files in a pipeline, making it easy to perform various actions on them.

 ### Installation

-To get started with `FilePipe`, follow these steps:
+To get started with `Pipe`, follow these steps:

-Install the `FilePipe` package using npm:
+Install the `Pipe` package using npm:

 ```sh
 npm install -D -E @playform/file-pipe